This is a 5,000+ word guide on how to become a master of all things credit and credit scoring.

 Generally speaking, the lower your utilization, the higher your credit score will be.

 The exception to this rule is having 0% utilization.
 0% utilization indicates you don’t use credit, which research has shown is riskier than using some credit.
 So 0% credit utilization could have a negative effect on your credit score.
+Holding a utilization up to 30% is considered a healthy amount for your credit, but try not to let it get much higher than that and again, pay your bills on time and in full.

 Original Amount of Installment Loans vs. Current Balances: Paying down installment loans (mortgages, car payments, etc.) is a good sign that you are able to manage and repay debt.
 Like credit card payments, you always want to make your installment debt payments on time and in full.